bitovi/github-actions-commons/README.md

 ## Adding external Aurora database (AWS RDS)

-If `aws_aurora_enable` is set to `true`, this action will deploy an RDS cluster for Postgres as a default.
+If `aws_aurora_enable` is set to `true`, this action will deploy a RDS Aurora cluster using Postgres as a default.

+See [this Terraform provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/rds_cluster) and [this other AWS doc](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/rds/create-db-parameter-group.html) to set up most of the variables.

 ### Environment variables
 The following environment variables are added to the `.env` file in your app's `docker-compose.yaml` file.